Multivariate subjective fiducial inference: Applications to multivariate cases

-To begin with, let us consider the standard problem of making inferences about the mean $\mu$ of a normal distribution, when its variance $\sigma^2$ is unknown, on the basis of a sample $x$ of size $n$, i.e.\ $x=(x_1,x_2,\ldots,x_n)$, drawn from the distribution concerned.
-Although a solution to this problem using subjective fiducial inference was put forward in Bowater~(2017b), it should become clear when the conceptual framework is completed in Section~\ref{sec11} that the approach outlined in the present paper provides a more elegant way in which it can be resolved.
+To begin with, let us consider the standard problem of making inferences about the mean $\mu$ of a normal distribution, when its variance $\sigma^2$ is unknown, on the basis of a sample $x$ of size $n$, i.e.\ $x=\{x_1,x_2,\ldots,x_n\}$, drawn from the distribution concerned.
+Although a solution to this problem using subjective fiducial inference was put forward in Bowater~(2017b), it should become clear from what is about to be presented and what is discussed in Section~\ref{sec11} that the approach outlined in the current paper provides a more elegant way in which this problem can be resolved.

-If $\sigma^2$ is known, a sufficient statistic for $\mu$ is the sample mean $\bar{x}$, which can therefore be treated as being the fiducial statistic $q(x)$.
-Defining the primary r.v.\ $\Gamma$ as having a standard normal distribution implies that equation~(\ref{equ1}) can be expressed as
+In the first instance, let us assume that $\sigma^2$ is known.
+Under this assumption, a sufficient statistic for $\mu$ would be the sample mean $\bar{x}$, which therefore will be treated as being the fiducial statistic $Q(x)$ in this particular case.
+Defining the primary r.v.\ $\Gamma$ as having a standard normal distribution implies that, given a value for $\sigma^2$, equation~(\ref{equ1}) can be expressed as: meaning that, according to Definition~2 of Section~\ref{sec8}, the fiducial distribution of $\mu$ is defined by: which is the standard fiducial distribution of $\mu$ for this problem conditional on $\sigma^2$ being known.
+On the other hand, if $\mu$ was known, a sufficient statistic for $\sigma^2$ would be the variance estimator: which will therefore be treated as being the statistic $Q(x)$ in this particular case.
+Defining $\Gamma$ as having a $\chi^2$ distribution with $n$ degrees of freedom implies that, given a value for $\mu$, equation~(\ref{equ1}) can be expressed as: